"THE CHIEF SOURCE OF MY MISERY"

 Although we may not acknowledge it, the London-born Cardinal Rafael Merry del Val's decisions still have a role on our daily lives.
 Yes, Merry del Val was an aristocrat brought up in the highest of high society who had all the privileges of the English upperclass and he even enjoyed some on par with the Royal Family.
 And was born long ago in 1865, and he died of appendicitis in 1930.
 But he was the boss of the Vatican Holy Office (or CDF) for 16 years from 1914 to 1930, during this span of time Our Lady appeared at Fatima and Merry del Val oversaw all the reports from the farming community in Portugal who were hosts to visits from Our Lady.
 He had a very important role in molding the faithful's perception of Fatima, and the mere fact that Fatima was approved as being a genuine Marian apparition has a lot to do with his efforts.
 Thus when we revere Our Lady of Fatima, we are resting on the intense scrutiny that Merry del Val and his officials did in verifying the accounts of the three shepherds who held that the Queen of Heaven was entrusting them with secrets.

 And for a long time I was poisoned against Merry del Val because I judged him purely on the orders he gave which led to Pio being treated as a criminal.
-But then in my research for my book on Padre Pio, I committed to reading old Italian books that have details of police reports of arrests made on Gemelli for his violent Marxism, and these books also document Gemelli's control over Pius XI.
+But then in my research for my book on Padre Pio, I committed to reading a well-received biography of Pius XI (the author is Zsolt Arandi) that has details of police reports of arrests made on Gemelli for his violent Marxism, and this book also documents Gemelli's control over Pius XI.
+Arandi's biography is well-balanced and he does not make claims against Gemelli, rather he paints a picture of Gemelli as one who had a lot of sway over the Pope.
 I needed to find out the motives of Pio's arch-enemy who told many well-documented lies about Pio, including that he had examined Pio when no such examination ever took place.

 I consider that had Pius XI had a better confidante, instead of the lying Gemelli who I hold was a Marxist infiltrator, he would have been more positively disposed towards Pio, and thus Merry del Val would have been fairer to Pio.